You're $99 away from FREE SHIPPING!

 Get All These Amazing Ingredients at Once

-We have these all-natural ingredients and more in our collection.
-And we've sourced them carefully.
-We are B Corp certified, meaning that our business pays special attention to our sustainability practices.
-That's because we care about being a positive force in the industry.
-We want to maintain an increasingly positive impact on both the planet and the people using our hair products.
-For further transparency to the impact we have, our ingredients are also listed on the EWG website.
-Enjoy safe, non-toxic personal care products that nourish your body from the outside in!
+We use all these powerhouse ingredients and more in our all-natural Hair Care collection, and we sourced them all carefully and sustainably.
+We are a B Corp-certified company, meaning that our business practices adhere to the highest standards of ethics and sustainability.
+We care deeply about being a positive force in the personal care product industry, and we want to maintain an increasingly positive impact on both the planet and every loyal customer who uses our hair products.
+We've spent years carefully formulating these powerful, non-toxic hair care products that nourish your body from the outside in.
+We hope you love them as much as we do!

 Basit, A., Asghar, F., Sadaf, S., & Akhtar, M. W. (2018).
 Health improvement of human hair and their reshaping using recombinant keratin K31.
 Biotechnology reports (Amsterdam, Netherlands), 20, e00288. https://doi.org/10.1016/j.btre.2018.e00288